adobe/frl-online-proxy/README.md

 ```

 ## Building and Running

+**NOTE:** We currently provide [builds](https://github.com/adobe/frl-online-proxy/releases/latest) for Windows and Linux.
+If you plan to run the proxy on these platforms, we recommend installing the latest build.
+It is generally only necessary to build the tool if you are doing development work, need to run it on a different platform, or if your system is unable to execute the binary.

 To build the proxy application, make sure you have the [Rust toolchain](https://rustup.rs/) installed on your system.